-Meditation is a good way to relax, reduce stress levels and restore your sanity, especially if life is treating you poorly or you have a very demanding job.
+Meditation is a good way to relax, reduce stress levels, stay healthy restore your sanity, especially if life is treating you poorly or you have a very demanding job.
 In fact, it’s good to do even if you stay home all day coping with toddlers; every parent who does knows exactly how demanding that job can be.
 Just because it comes with copious amounts of love doesn’t mean it’s not often difficult, especially during teething when you are up half the night.

 Where to do it